 What is HIIT?

-Designed to push you to your limits, high-intensity interval training (HIIT) has become a popular training choice for anyone who wants to get maximum results in little time, while working towards their fitness goals.
+Designed to push you to your limits, HIIT has become a popular training choice for anyone who wants to get maximum results in little time while working towards their fitness goals.

 This fast-paced training style is typically between 20-45 minutes and involves short, intense bursts of exercise.
 These exercises often use bodyweight, but can have added weights, like a kettlebell, dumbbell or medicine ball, and are followed by either active or complete rest.
 HIIT workouts will make you sweat and keep your heart rate elevated the whole time!